The application for Canada Pension Plan (CPP) retirement pension is quite simple, things to know before applying for CPP

-Process to apply CPP retirement pension
+The process to apply CPP retirement pension

 You do not start receiving your pension automatically when you reach age 65.
 You must submit an application to Service Canada to start your monthly pension.
-Prior to apply, it should be at least a month after your 59th birthday.
+Prior to application, it should be at least a month after your 59th birthday.
 You must also have made at least one contribution to the CPP and want to start your CPP within 11 months.

 Before you can apply, you need to have the following information:

-- You’re Social Insurance Number.
+- You’re a Social Insurance Number.

 - You’re banking information if you want to direct deposit.

 There are two ways to apply for the CPP; you can apply online on the Service Canada website, or you can print and complete the CPP retirement pension application Form ISP1000 and mail it to Service Canada.
 Applying online happens in two steps.